 Pests have been a problem for as long as people have been farming and raising livestock, but pest control innovations have come a long way since then.
 Here are 5 outdated pest control methods we hope never to see again.

 Humans started farming around 10,000 years ago when our hunter-gatherer ancestors started growing crops like peas, lentils and barley and herding wild animals like goats and wild oxen.
 Ever since then, humans have been devising innovative ways to repel insects and animals that threaten their crops and livestock, because the very definition of a pest is something that can cause damage to property, crops or human wellbeing, or cause illness.
-(You can read more about what makes something a pest in our blog post: “The definition of a pest”).

 10,000 years of fighting pests behind us mean there have been some pretty innovative ways of doing things in the history of pest control.
 Whilst largely based on mysticism and superstition at first, trial, error and eventually scientific inquiry resulted in the development of quite a few useful pest control methods, some of which are still in practice today.